patrickrobrecht/extended-evaluation-for-statify/readme.txt

 == Upgrade Notice ==

-= 2.3.1 =
+= 2.4 =
-Bugfix: diagram for yearly views.
-This bugfix release is recommended for all users.
+New features and enhancements.
+It is recommended for all users.